Saturday, July 26, 2025

 Back in the day when I was a kid, I played the whole original trilogy and in this generation, I played the first one and the second one on stream and I will soon revisit Sly 3 and its crazy adventures created by new members of the Cooper Gang beyond the trio.
 I got my 3D glasses and I'm going to wear them because some areas are in 3D mode, meaning that I need to put on 3D glasses when I'm on certain areas.

 I said that I'm gonna dive into Sly 3 soon, but decided to delay it until I upgrade to a higher RAM because HD recording and streaming and memory-intensive games and tasks consume a significant amount of RAM.
 That's why certain games I have on my library took longer to load when I'm having 8GB RAM on my gaming computer.
 The only thing about revisiting the original trilogy is that it bears the mind of the Cartoon Network skull and the Buena Vista International logos, the ones that given me the chills.
 It has gone to heck from both logos.
 That happened during my childhood and also during this generation.
-But you see, what I'm saying is that revisiting the original trilogy really had its perks that making a dream logo combo of Shadowmachine, Stoopid Monkey, Sony Pictures Digital, Williams Street, Cartoon Network and Buena Vista International Television would be chaotic.
+But you see, what I'm saying is that revisiting the original trilogy really had its perks that making a dream logo combo of Shadowmachine, Stoopid Monkey, Sony Pictures Digital, Williams Street, Cartoon Network and Buena Vista International Television would be chaotic, like if Buena Vista distributed Robot Chicken.

 Astro Bot's Wild Performance: